Rakibul94/chat-application/README.md

 STOMP is another protocol that sits on top of TCP.STOMP provides rules and structures to raw messages sent in by Websocket like send,subscribe and destination.

-Message Broker is in charge of routing messages to rightful users or subscribers.
+Message Broker is in charge of routing messages to rightful users or subscribers.'

+SockJS is javascipt fall library that ensures a backup if browser fail to support STOMP.When old brower cannot support STOMP,SockJS comes in action.